Lavedonio/Alexandria/docs/redshift_tools.md

 Easy to see that it is recommended (and easier) to use the first syntax.

 ### \_\_init\_\_(self, connect_by_cluster=True)
-Initialization takes connect_by_cluster parameter that sets connection type and has no return value.
+Initialization takes _connect_by_cluster_ parameter, which sets connection type.
+It has no return value.

 The \_\_init\_\_ method doesn't actually opens the connection, but sets all values required by the connect method.